|Parsons The New School for Design|

 Because this class is structured around daily exploration, I strongly discourage resubmitted or make-up assignments.
 Please make every effort to complete your assignments each week.
 If you anticipate difficulty for any reason, please speak with me immediately to make a plan.

 Extra Credit will be given for formal contributions to the class.
 One way to contribute is to provide corrections, enhancements, or additions to the class materials and website.
 For example, spelling and grammar corrections submitted through a pull request will earn a small amount of credit.
 More credit can be earned by adding content to class notes or resource pages, authoring small tutorials that benefit the class, and other such contributions.

-Please bring your laptop, a notebook, a sketchbook, a black pen, a red pen, a pencil, your polyhedral dice, and a camera/phone to each class.
+Please bring your laptop, a notebook, a sketchbook, a black pen, a red pen, and a pencil to each class.